slaughtr/pangram/README.md

 - Currently there is some naive usage of `*` in policies.
 In production, these should be limited to the appropriate resources.
 - While technically "RESTful", the API will support any valid HTTP method as long as the proper query strings are provided.
 In a production environment, this may need to be limited to GET only, especially if further method support is desired.
 - There is no authorization on the API.
+- Better error handling with customized messaging would be desirable in productino.

 # Plan